hugobarauna/dotfiles/README.md

 This repo contains my dotfiles.

 # How to install
-In order to install these dotfiles, go to this projet's root dir and run:
+In order to install these dotfiles, go to this project's root dir and run:

 ```bash
 ./script/setup